recepozcelik/exchangeCurrencyApp/README.md

 ![](transaction-swagger.png)

 ## Config Server
 In this project, I used spring cloud config dependency for creating config server.
 I use native profile, which simply loads config files from the local classpath.
 You can see shared directory in Config service resources.
-Now, when rate-service requests its configuration, Config service responses with common-config/rate-service.properties.
+Eg., when rate-service requests its configuration, Config service responses with common-config/rate-service.properties.
 You can reach config server over http://localhost:8888

 ## Eureka Server